-- 1. Your fees will be refunded if you withdraw from this course on or before Friday 22 July 2011. - 2.
-The standard last date for withdrawal from this course is Tuesday 27 September 2011.
-After this date, students forced to withdraw by circumstances beyond their control must apply for permission on an 'Application for Associate Dean's Permission to Withdraw Late'

-including supporting documentation.
+- 1. Your fees will be refunded if you withdraw from this course on or before Friday 27th July 2012. - 2.
+The last date for withdrawal from this course is Friday 5th October 2012.
+After this date, students forced to withdraw by circumstances beyond their control must apply for permission on an 'Application for Associate Dean's Permission to Withdraw Late' including supporting documentation.
 The application form is available from either of the Faculty's Student Customer Service Desks.